Austria–Italy relations: History

 Antonio Salieri, Italian composer who worked mainly in Austria.
 Kapellmeister from 1788 to 1824.

 Since the Middle Ages, Austria had a great influence over the Italian states, especially in the north of the country.
 On the other side Italy influenced Austrian culture, architecture and cuisine, many artists and architects such as Santino Solari, Martino Altomonte, Giovanni Zucalli, Vincenzo Scamozzi worked and contributed to the Baroque in Austria and most notable in Salzburg.

 Nicolò Pacassi, an Austrian architect of Italian descent.

 Since the late Middle Ages, the Italians and Austrians have fought a number of wars, either as enemies or allies.
 Austria was allied with several Italian states during wars against the Ottoman Empire, e.g. with Tuscany, Mantua, Ferrara, Savoy and the Papal States in the war of 1593–1606, and with Venice in the wars of 1684–1699 and 1716–1718.
 Austria and the Republic of Venice warred against each other in the Uskok War of 1615–1618.

 Since the 18th century, Austria expanded into Italy and ruled various parts of Italy at various times.
 As a result of the War of the Spanish Succession, the Duchy of Milan and Mantua in northern Italy, and the kingdoms of Naples and Sardinia in southern Italy fell to Austria in 1714.
 By the Treaty of The Hague of 1720, Austria acquired the Kingdom of Sicily in exchange for Sardinia, which passed to the Duchy of Savoy.
 During the War of the Polish Succession, Austria lost both Naples and Sicily in 1734, but acquired the Duchy of Parma.
 During the War of the Austrian Succession, Austria fought against the Republic of Genoa and Duchy of Modena and Reggio, and even briefly occupied Genoa and Modena, however per the Treaty of Aix-la-Chapelle from 1748, the Austrians withdrew from both countries, and also lost Parma.
-In 1797, in accordance to the Treaty of Campo Formio, Austria lost Milan and Mantua to the newly formed Cisalpine Republic, but gained a portion of the Republic of Venice, which was partitoned between Austria and France, with the Austrian-annexed part forming the new Venetian Province.
+In 1797, in accordance to the Treaty of Campo Formio, Austria lost Milan and Mantua to the newly formed Cisalpine Republic, but gained a portion of the Republic of Venice, which was partitioned between Austria and France, with the Austrian-annexed part forming the new Venetian Province.
 In 1803, the prince-bishopric of Trent was annexed into Austrian-ruled Tyrol.
 In 1805, Austria lost the Venetian Province to the Napoleonic Kingdom of Italy, and Trento to the Napoleonic Kingdom of Italy in 1810.
 After the Congress of Vienna, in 1815, Venice, Milan, Mantua and Trento fell again to Austria, with the former three included in the newly formed Kingdom of Lombardy–Venetia, and the latter reannexed into Tyrol.